anshgoyalevil/SecureData/README.md

 ### How it works?

 - It uses [`encryptox`](https://www.npmjs.com/package/encryptox) npm package to encrypt the data using AES-256-CBC Algorithm.
+- `encryptox` is also developed by me.
+Feel free to checkout :)

 ### How to use it?